souravson1/open-source-contribution/readme.md

 Badges aren't necessary, per se, but they demonstrate street cred.
 Badges let other developers know that you know what you're doing.
 Check out the badges hosted by [shields.io](https://shields.io/).
 You may not understand what they all represent now, but you will in time.

-## Features

-If your project has a lot of features, list them here.

 ## How to Contribute

 If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
 The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

-## Tests

-# koi BKL 🤡 hi hoga jo yha contribute nhi Krega . 🤑

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.

-ser plej merge I want green on graph open source contribution go brrrrr

 The open source community spirit is all about: